 This stands for General Certificate of Secondary Education.
-From September 2016, due to the reform of the examination system there will be new specification requirements for subjects, except Design Technology ( and English and Maths because they commenced in September 2015).
+From September 2017, due to the reform of the examination system there will be new specification requirements for subjects.
 The majority of GCSEs will be terminally assessed by examination only at the end of Year 11 .
 For many subjects, there is only one tier of entry.

 For GCSEs, there is a new grading system 9-1 ( 9 being the top).